fhiso/legacy-format/serialization-noTag.md

 ````
 {/}

-{.example ...} It is the URI that determines if order must be preserved; thus, the order of the two notes in the following must be preserved even though one has a pointer as its payload and the other has a string:
+{.example ...} It is the IRI that determines if order must be preserved; thus, the order of the two notes in the following must be preserved even though one has a pointer as its payload and the other has a string:

 ````gedcom
 1 NAME Jno. /Banks/